Calebsm3/nu-mis4300-capstone-Smith-2026/README.md

 My dataset's name is advirtising sales Dataset.
 I found this dataset on Kaggle, and it is a CSV file.

+## Cleaned dataset

+I made a new cleaned dataset that has changed the name of sales to sales units and has added some new columns for analysis

 ## Link

 https://www.kaggle.com/datasets/yasserh/advertising-sales-dataset